-When you create a user account for this app, we will collect your name, email address, zip code, and your age.
-We will also collect some information related to your device (operating system, model).
+When you create a user account for this app, World Forest ID (WFID) will collect your name, email address, country, zip code, and your organizational affiliation.
+Some information related to your device (operating system, model) will also be collected.
 This information will be stored in the WorldForestID user database and will not be shown, disseminated, or sold to any third parties.
-This information may be used, without personal identifying information, to report demographic data in grant reports and/or scientific publication.
+This information may be used, without personal identifying information, to report demographic data in grant reports and/or scientific publications.

-We will use the information we collect from you for several purposes.
+WFID will use the information collected from you for several purposes.

-First, the tree information you provide (your observations) will be added to a database for scientists to access.
-Information (such as tree locations, size, and condition) will be available for vetted researchers but not made available to the general public.
+First, the plant, field or plot information you provide (your observations) will be added to a database for scientists to access.
+Information (such as GPS locations, species, forest/concession names, and tissue collections) will be available for vetted researchers but not made available to the general public.
 In addition, your contact information may be provided in the event that these researchers need to contact you regarding submissions of scientific interest.

-To create an account, you must provide a valid email address, which will be used to validate your account and send important information about the WorldForestID project.
+To create an account, you must provide a valid email address and an organization or business name, which will be used to validate your account and send information about the WorldForestID project.
 Your email address will not be shown, disseminated, or sold to any third parties not affiliated with tree research programs.
 Your email will only be used to manage your WorldForestID account and for the scientists using the WorldForestID dataset to contact you with questions regarding your submitted observations.
 You are able to delete your WorldForestID account or opt out of receiving emails at any time.

 Your privacy settings can be changed in the settings section of the mobile app.
 Changing your submissions to anonymous will prevent them from being displayed on the WorldForestID web portal to other users or the general public.

-We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.
-We do not use vulnerability scanning and/or scanning to PCI standards.
-We use regular Malware Scanning.
+WFID implements a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.
+WFID does not use vulnerability scanning and/or scanning to Public Compliance Information (PCI) standards.
+WFID uses regular Malware Scanning.

-According to CalOPPA we agree to meet the requirements laid forth in COPPA (the Children Online Privacy Protection Act).
+According to CalOPPA WFID agrees to meet the requirements laid forth in COPPA (the Children Online Privacy Protection Act).

 When it comes to the collection of personal information from children under 13, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation's consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children's privacy and safety online.

 WorldForestID does not knowingly collect personal information from children without parental consent.
 When registering, the user’s age is recorded, and users under 13 will be notified that they require parental consent to register.
-We do not specifically market to children under 13.
+WFID does not specifically market to children under 13.

 Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
-We may also use trusted third party services that track this information on our behalf.
-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
+WFID may also use trusted third-party services that track this information on our behalf.
+You can choose to have your browser warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your web browser settings.
 Each browser is a little different, so look at your browser's Help menu to learn the correct way to modify your cookie settings.
-If you disable cookies, some features will be disabled It won't affect the users experience that make your site experience more efficient and some of our services will not function properly.
+If you disable cookies, some features will be disabled and some of our services may not function properly.

 Yes.
-Please contact us to using the [contact form](/contact) to make a removal request.
+Please contact WFID using the contact form on the WFID homepage or by emailing info@worldforestID.org to make a removal request.